 Therefore, the Center for Art Law is launching an initiative to invite subscribers and followers to make a donation to sponsor the incoming class of five summer interns.
 We would like to provide each of them with a $500 honorarium to help them cover transportation and living expenses, and to be able to rent an extra office.

-Here’s what Jennie Nadel, a 2018 summer and 2019 spring intern (third from left), has to say about our program:
+Here’s what Jennie Nadel, Summer 2018 and Spring 2019 intern, has to say about our program:

 “The Center has provided me with a chance to foster my budding enthusiasm for art, museums and the law.
 As an intern I get to dig deeper into topics that interest me by writing articles, attend numerous talks by art world and legal professionals, and meet so many people with careers that I aspire towards.
 The Center has been a real learning opportunity for me, and I continue to pursue the knowledge I have gained at the Center towards a career in art law. “